Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 3. Why did Sophie like her brother Geoff more than any other person?
 From her perspective what did he symbolize?

-Ans - Sophie's elder brother Geoff was a silent young boy who was working as a trainee mechanic, spoke always little such that she was jealous of his silence, but she always find herself close to Geoff because she believed he would not disclose her secret to anyone.
+Ans - Sophie's elder brother Geoff was a silent young boy who was working as a trainee mechanic, spoke always little such that she was jealous of his silence, but she always found herself close to Geoff because she believed he would not disclose her secret to anyone.
 Another reason could be that they belonged to the same age group and were scared of her father.
 So he was the only person in the family to share emotions, so she liked him.

 4. What socio-economic background did Sophie belong to?
 What are the indicators of her family's financial status?

-Ans - Sophie belonged to a lower-middle-class family and indicators that show her family's financial status was, she was working in a biscuit factory, her brother left school and was working as a trainee mechanic, they were living in a small smoky house, her father had a bicycle to go for a job.
+Ans - Sophie belonged to a lower-middle-class family and indicators that show her family's financial status were, that she was working in a biscuit factory, her brother left school and was working as a trainee mechanic, they were living in a small smoky house, her father had a bicycle to go for a job.

 Talking about the text -